-S/V Nereida and her owner, Jeanne Socrates, are round the world champions.
-In 2013 Jeanne became the first woman to sail solo nonstop around the world from North America, as well as the oldest woman to solo-circumnavigate the world, just 33 days shy of her 71st birthday.
+S/V Nereida and her owner, British yachtswoman Jeanne Socrates, are round-the-world champions.
+In 2013, Jeanne became the first and only woman to sail solo, nonstop around the world from North America as well as the oldest woman to solo-circumnavigate the world, just 33 days shy of her 71st birthday.

 How does Propspeed work?

 Propspeed is a foul release coating, not an anti-foul, so it doesn’t harm marine life.
 The top coat on the Propspeed system is an ultra-slick surface that marine growth can’t grip.
 Propspeed’s effectiveness does depend on movement of your boat - the more you use it, the better Propspeed performs.
 Propspeed sets itself apart from the competition with the exceptionally strong chemical and physical bond between the metal substrate, the primer and the top coat - this ensures that the Propspeed coating actually stays on your running gear.

 Is Propspeed environmentally friendly?